 In both cases, one spouse applies and meets the requirements and the other is covered as a dependent.

 If you’re considering seeking residence in Costa Rica the process is relatively straightforward.
 But getting the help of an in-country attorney will help things go smoothly, especially if you don’t speak Spanish.

 What Does It Cost to Retire in Costa Rica?

 Costa Rica is not the place for bargain-basement living.
-It is the most expensive country in Central America; but in Costa Rica, you will find a high standard of living that is still far below the cost of living in the U.S., Canada, or Europe.
+It is the most expensive country in Central America.
+In many ways, it’s a victim of its own success, so to speak.
+It’s safe, stable, with a growing economy.
+But in Costa Rica, you will find a high standard of living that is still far below the cost of living in the U.S., Canada, or Europe.

-*Prices as of 2013
+*Prices as of 2015

 Learn more about retiring in Costa Rica and other countries in our daily postcard e-letter and we’ll send you a FREE REPORT – Why Are Americans Still Flocking to Costa Rica..